serVmik/python-project-83/README.md

 ```
 $ make dev
 ```
 and go to the browser address http://localhost:5000/

+!!!
+Now you can use this application.

 **How to use the app**